 Every couple’s idea of normal can vary, but generally speaking, if you have to ask this question then something may have shifted within your partnership that makes you feel uncomfortable.

-Are you becoming nervous or fearful due to some of the changes transpiring at home?
+Are you becoming nervous or fearful due to some of these changes transpiring at home?

 - Do you or your partner feel restless or bored?

 - Is your partner is trying new things without you or suggesting you join them to try things out of your comfort zone?

 - Are you walking on eggshells so as not to upset your partner?

 - Are you now behaving more like estranged or platonic friends?